 This course will be delivered via online distance learning.
 Students will require their own computer or other internet connected device.
-If you have any questions or concerns about this, please get in contact with Ripley.
+If you have any questions or concerns about this, please contact email@example.com.

 Led by Dr Barbara Knorpp, ‘Visual Anthropology and the City’ looks at documentaries on the city starting from the city symphonies of the 1920s to the video diaries of Jonas Mekas in New York and James Benning’s style of ‘Slow Cinema’ in Los Angeles.
 Urban anthropology has fascinated journalists, photographers and policy-makers since the emergence of the Chicago School in the 1920s.
 Ethnography and long-term research facilitated deeper insights into the everyday lives of urban neighbourhoods that were often associated with violence, crime and housing problems.
 Cinema and photography have also since their inception engaged with the urban, and their development is deeply entwined with that of the modern metropolis.
 We are interested in films, photography, and writings that look at modernity, subcultures, non-western cities, regeneration, urban elites, domestic space, social movements and urban architecture.
 Those taking this course will have the chance to hear about, watch and discuss films, photography and writings on the subject.

 Session 1: The City Symphonies of the 1920s